 We expect students to exhibit professional behavior in all professional settings, including career/recruiting events.
-A report of unprofessional student behavior may result in an Honor Code violation, removal from recruiting activities, or discontinuation in the UNC Kenan-Flagler Master of Accounting Program.
+A report of unprofessional student behavior may result in a Student Code of Conduct violation, removal from recruiting activities, or discontinuation in the UNC Kenan-Flagler Master of Science in Management Program.